F5Networks/f5-appsvcs-extension/docs/userguide/per-app-declarations.rst

 To see the current settings, or verify the per-application feature is enabled, send a GET request to ``HTTPS://<BIG-IP IP address>/mgmt/shared/appsvcs/settings``.

-Using a per-application declaration
+Example per-application declaration
 -----------------------------------

-Using a per-application declaration is similar to using a traditional declaration, but there is no tenant class in the declaration and the per-application declaration uses a different URI path.
+A per-application declaration is similar to a traditional declaration, but there is no Tenant class and the per-application declaration uses a different AS3 endpoint.
 The per-application declaration allows all CRUD operations to a specific tenant and application in the URI path without specifying the tenant in the declaration.

-For traditional declarations to a specific tenant, AS3 supports requests to ``/appsvcs/declare/[<tenant>[,<tenant>,...]]``.
-The tenants in the path indicate to which tenants the declaration deploys.
-This means you can POST a declaration with several tenants but include one or more comma-separated tenants in the path.
-In this case AS3 will only create/modify the tenants in the path.

 The following is an example per-application declaration (note the lack of the Tenant class).